HotIveTea/Bare_Metal_Coding_Stm32/README.md

 - **Linker Scripts (`.ld`):** Design custom linker scripts to precisely control memory allocation for Flash and SRAM.
 - **Build Systems:** Master `Makefile` to compile, assemble, and link the project using the GNU Arm Embedded Toolchain.
 - **Register-Level Programming:** Control GPIOs, Timers, and communication protocols by directly manipulating memory-mapped registers.
+- **Learning how to make your own RTOS in STM32** Understanding STM32's architecture, how to use registers like PendSV, Systick and learn how to calculate TICK for scheduling tasks.

 ## Project Structure